 Chinese herbal medicine is based on the same concepts of acupuncture yin, yang, qi, and blood.
 Acupuncture moves these substances throughout the body creating balance within the channels/meridians.
 Herbal medicine though it can move substances throughout the body it also can build these substances when we are deficient.
 Herbal medicine can treat deep rooted illness and deficiency.
 The combination of the herbs can work to nourish, build, and move all these vital substances in our body creating synergy throughout our organs and channels.

-Dr. Squires has been trained in traditional Chinese medicine and has a special interest in 5 element acupuncture and constitutional acupuncture.
-When there is an imbalance between the five elements, (fire, earth, air, water and wood) this can cause a blockage in the flow of your qi (or vital energy) traveling through your body along meridians.
+Dr. Squires has been trained in traditional Chinese medicine and has a special interest in applied channel theory and constitutional acupuncture.
+When there is an imbalance between the channels or five elements, (fire, earth, metal, water and wood) this can cause a blockage in the flow of your qi (or vital energy) traveling through your body along meridians.
 She will use acupuncture and Chinese herbs to help unblock and nourish your qi and bring your body back into harmony and wellness.

 All needles used in this clinic are disposable.
 This means that only pre-packaged, sterile needles are used on a patient, one time only.
 Once used, they are discarded appropriately as indicated by law.

 As a naturopathic physician, I am trained in physical modalities including joint manipulation, visceral manipulation, craniosacral therapy, and dural attachment therapy.
 I have taken extensive training and courses beyond the required training in physical medicine.
-I specialize in dural attachment therapy.
-This involves releasing the dura, which is the tissue surrounding the spinal cord.
-The alignments of the spine correlates to the alignments of the 22 bones of the cranium.
+I specialize in dural attachment therapy an osteopathic manipulation that releases tension on the dura, a strong connective tissue surrounding the brain and spinal cord.
+Tension of the dura not only results in sturctural misaligments resulting in muscle tighntess and pain signalling but will affect the tone of the nervous system leading to altered function.
 The misalignment of the spine or cranium can impact our muscles and organs effecting optimal function of our bodies.
-The cranial system can have effects on all systems of our body including blood or lymphatic circulation, digestion and endocrine.
+Releasing tension of the dura, allows for proper aligment of the craniaum bones and spinal vertebrae regulating the nervous and endocrine system, improving blood and lymphatic circulation, and even improving digestion.
+Imbalances in the cranial system can lead to migraine, headaches, vertigo, fibromyalgia, chronic fatigue, chronic myofascial pain, tinnitus, arthritis, sleep apnea, anxiety and depression.
 This treatment successfully treats alignments from back or neck pain to energy issues.
 This treatment will relax your nervous system and align your skeletal/muscular structure promoting your bodies innate ability to heal itself.

 Perineural Injection Therapy